AleksBernat/NOTELIFE/Documentation/SRS-en.md

 The main analogues of the project being developed are:

 1. [LeaderTask](https://www.leadertask.ru/) - is the best application among analogues.
 It has a huge range of additional features.
 As a result, it has a highly specialized audience of users.
-2. [Todoist](https://ru.todoist.com) - Has the ability to work on 12 platforms.
+2. [Todoist](https://ru.todoist.com) - Has the ability to work on multiple platforms.
+However, it is rather difficult to use for users with minimal technical literacy.
 3. [Wunderlist](https://www.wunderlist.com/ru/) - Despite the simplified functionality, it has a much overestimated cost compared to peers.

 <a name="user_requirements"/>